 The dance competition with Paul Green and Karren Rufus…

 would have been the ABC show That’s Dancin’, which ran for three years from 1989 to 1991.
 I understand that ABC has wiped every single episode, but some survive as domestic recordings – including the 1989 final, which has been uploaded to YouTube but doesn’t have Paul and Karren and wouldn’t have ‘Hanky Panky’ anyway as the song wasn’t released until 1990.
 So the number was in one of the later series, perhaps 1991 (by which time Paul and Karren had already competed internationally).

 The show with Julia Morris…

-would have been IMT (In Melbourne Tonight), a Monday-night (not weekly) variety show on Channel 9 on which she appeared from 1996.
+would have been IMT (In Melbourne Tonight), a Monday-night (i.e. weekly, not nightly) variety show on Channel 9 on which she appeared from 1996.
 ManPower Australia was (and still is) a Chippendales-style male stripper group whose act would presumably have been toned down a bit for television.

 I’ll update this if I discover more – or turn it into a proper article if the videos turn up!